 Me painting the "Christmas COD" at VR-24 Detachment at Naval Air Facility, Naples, Italy in 1965.
 COD stands for Cargo On Deck and we had 7 Grumman C-1As used to replenish the fleet at sea.

-We hauled mail, passengers, and all manner of parts out to the carriers in the Med.
+We hauled mail, cargo and passengers, out to the carriers in the Med.

 I worked in Operations as a communications & air intelligence yeoman.
 I could also draw.
 This is my first paying gig as a graphics artist.
 I worked in that field for over 40 years.

 In 1996 my son, Danford, and I went on a 16 state road trip.
 We visited New York City and went out to Liberty Island.
 I snapped this photo as a memento.

 I had no idea I would never be able to do this again.
 The world can change so quickly.

 Crow, my 1954 Chevy panel in Anchorage, Alaska.
 I later drove it to the "lower '48".
 It awaits restoration in my yard.
 I love that truck.